gaak99/oxly/README.md

 	$ mkdir /tmp/myoxitrepo ;  cd /tmp/myoxitrepo
 	$ oxit clone --init-ancdb dropbox://orgzly/foo.org
 	```

+3. Make edits and save same file as needed on Emacs and Orgzly like usual.

 ### As needed (dailyish)
 #### Save same file/note on Emacs and Orgzly